 Anyone caught referring to Master of My Make-Believe as a sophomore effort is only half right.
 Though relatively fresh as Santigold, Santi White’s history of writing, production, and performance stretch beyond the century’s flip.
 Her collaboration with the industry’s most recognized and respected talent is something continuous and wide reaching, making her musical lineage all the much richer.
 Declared Best Breakthrough Artist by NME in 2008 and Pop Music Vanguard by ASCAP in 2009, the voice that defines Santigold is as complex as the faces that pack a subway car, as intimate and honest as conversation on a weathered stoop.

 Through chopped pianos, the clink of glass bottles, and the peaking blast of motorcycle engines, Master of My Make-Believe accounts for 21st century details of life from the heart’s center to the mind’s periphery.
-In her pen and in her voice, the breadth of substance presented in Santigold’s newest songs is immediate and complex.
+In her pen and in her voice, the breadth of substance presented in Santigold’s songs is immediate and complex.
 There are valleys here wherein the drudge of daily living is met with caution and confronted by mortality, but underneath it all there is the celebration of each person’s power and vision to fight toward what they believe.
 Consider this your invitation.